SlicerMorph/SlicerANTsPy/ANTsRegistration_Tutorial.md

 #### B. Transform Type

 - **Transform Type:** Select `SyN`
-  - Must match what you used for template building
+  - Must match what you saved as the output of the  template building
   - SyN provides deformable registration

 #### C. Input Directory